stitchdata/docs/_integration-schemas/facebook-ads/ads_insights.md

     type: "number"
     description: "The average number of times each person saw your ad."

-  - name: "total_actions"
-    type: "integer"
-    description: "The total number of actions people took that are attributed to the ad.
-Actions may include engagement, clicks, or conversions."

   - name: "account_id"
     type: "string"
     description: "The ID number of your ad account."